 In clinical trials of patients with either ALK-positive or ROS1-positive advanced NSCLC, all-causality bradycardia was experienced by 219 (13%) of 1722 patients treated with crizotinib.
 Most events were mild in severity.
 A total of 259 (16%) of 1666 patients with at least 1 postbaseline vital sign assessment had a pulse rate <50 bpm.
 The use of concomitant medications associated with bradycardia should be carefully evaluated.
-Patients who develop symptomatic bradycardia should be managed as recommended in the Dose Modification and Warnings and Precautions (see Sections 4.2 Dosage and Method of Administration and 4.4 Special Warnings and Precautions for Use).
+Patients who develop symptomatic bradycardia should be managed as recommended in the Dose Modification and Warnings and Precautions sections (see Sections Posology and Method of Administration and Special Warnings and Precautions for Use).